-- 1. Hydrographic Office / Service: This National Report provides specific information pertaining to individual products and services of primary interest to the South West Pacific Hydrographic Commission (SWPHC) Region.
-Multiple U.S. government agencies are responsible for the management of Global, U.S. domestic and international hydrographic products, services, and maintenance. - a) Name of the institution: - i.
-National Geospatial-Intelligence Agency (NGA) - ii.
-National Oceanic and Atmospheric Administration (NOAA) - iii.
-United States Navy - iv.
-United States Army Corps of Engineers (USACE) - b) Description: Information can be located in the latest edition of IHO Publication P-5.
-The U.S. updates P-5 annually and no changes are submitted within this report.
+- 1. Hydrographic Office / Service: This National Report provides specific information pertaining to individual products and services of primary interest to the U.S. Canada Hydrographic Commission (USCHC) Region.
+Five government agencies are responsible for the management of U.S. domestic and international hydrographic products, services, and maintenance. - a.
+Name of the institution: - i.
+The National Oceanic and Atmospheric Administration (NOAA) - ii.
+The National Geospatial-Intelligence Agency (NGA) - iii.
+The U.S. Navy (USN) - iv.
+The United States Coast Guard (USCG) - v.
+The U.S. Army Corps of Engineers (USACE) - b.
+Description: Information can be located in the latest edition of IHO Publication P-5.
+The U.S. updates P-5 as required.